rage/java-programming/data/part-6/2-separating-user-interface-from-program-logic.md

 Alla on esimerkki sovelluksen toiminnasta. -->

 Next, implement a class called `UserInterface`.
 It should have a constructor with two parameters.
-The first parameter is an instance of the class `ToDoList`, and the second is an instance of the class `Scanner`.
+The first parameter is an instance of the class `TodoList`, and the second is an instance of the class `Scanner`.
 In addition to the constructor, the class should have the method `public void start()` that is used to start the text user interface.
 The text UI works with an eternal looping statement (`while-true`), and it must offer the following commands to the user:

 - The command `stop` stops the execution of the loop, after which the execution of the program advances out of the `start` method.